 Painter Preservation is a small, woman-owned architectural history and historic preservation firm founded by architectural historian, preservation planner, and urban designer Diana Painter.
-Today, with offices in Spokane, Washington, and Sonoma, California, Painter Preservation works throughout the west coast, offering the full range of historic preservation services to public and private clients.
-Principal Diana Painter's qualifications meet the Secretary of Interior's Standards in architectural history and history, as established by the National Park Service (36 CFR Part 61).
+With offices in Spokane, Washington and Sonoma, California, Painter Preservation works throughout the west coast, offering the full range of historic preservation services to public and private clients.
+Diana Painter's qualifications exceed the Secretary of Interior's Standards in architectural history, as established by the National Park Service (36 CFR Part 61).
 She brings 35 years of professional experience in architectural research, architectural design, urban planning, and project management to her clients, ensuring that their projects are well conceived, thoroughly executed, and achieve their goals.

 "Historic buildings and landscapes embody our history.
 They remind us, through their presence, of who we are and where we've been."

 Diana has been the recipient of numerous research fellowships, research awards, and commendations for her public service in historic preservation.
 She has been awarded four American Planning Association awards, both individually and in conjunction with prior positions.
 She has been the recipient of two international research fellowships, in Sheffield, England and Rome, Italy, and three regional awards for her preservation leadership in Sonoma County.
-Most recently, Painter Preservation was the recipient of a National Alliance of Preservation Commissions Excellence Award and a Washington State Historic Preservation Officer's Award for Outstanding Achievements in Historic Preservation for their City of Spokane Mid-20th Century Modern Context Statement and Inventory (2018) and an Oregon Heritage Excellence Award for the Oregon City Historic Review Program Update project.
+Most recently, Painter Preservation was the recipient of a National Alliance of Preservation Commissions Excellence Award and a Washington State Historic Preservation Officer's Award for Outstanding Achievements in Historic Preservation for their City of Spokane Mid-20th Century Modern Context Statement and Inventory (2018) and an Oregon Heritage Excellence Award for the Oregon City Historic Review Program Historic Survey & Update Project.